Meet The Musicians

 The Chamber Music Society of Mississauga’s Meet the Musicians program is a unique opportunity for schools in the Dufferin-Peel Region to bring music education at its finest into the classrooms with truly inspirational musicians and pedagogues from around the world!

 CMSM’s Meet the Musician presentations are inspiring, interactive and informative 45-60 minute sessions with some of Canada’s top tier musicians.
 The musicians on our roster vary from Classically trained virtuoso performers, performers who specialize in Medieval and Baroque instruments, to composer-performers, as well as award winning top tier instrumentalists in the World, Jazz and Improvisation genres.
 They will discuss a variety of topics, such as: life as a musician, the musical style they perform, history of their instrument, instrument demonstrations and most importantly, incredible performances and interactive musical activities and games!
 Q & A is encouraged.
 Instruments range from piano to clarinet, lute to electric guitar, Oud and mandole, to a variety of styles of violin playing and African percussion.
-There is a special 3-4 week jam session module available to high school music programs on a first come, first serve basis.
 We are excited to have an opportunity to keep music education alive for youth and students in our community!

 All presentations are available to teachers in the DPCDSB care of the school board.
 For other school boards, please contact mississauga.chambermusic@gmail.com for details on how to book.